 Revocation of Graduate Faculty Status for Internal and External Adjunct Faculty.
 Revocation of graduate faculty status can be initiated by the Vice Provost & Dean of Graduate Education with the support of the faculty member’s home adjunct department, including consultation with the department head and a vote of the home adjunct department faculty recommending revocation.
 Alternatively, the suspension proceedings may be initiated directly by the Graduate Council.
 The graduate faculty member will have an opportunity to provide input for Graduate Council and AVP’s consideration during their deliberations.

-Privileges shall be revoked by the AVP for Graduate Education after a majority vote in favor of the suspension by Graduate Council.
+Privileges shall be revoked by the Vice Provost & Dean of Graduate Education after a majority vote in favor of the suspension by Graduate Council.
 The faculty member has the option of appealing the decision to the provost’s office.
 Upon the receipt of the appeal request, the provost has one calendar month to overturn this decision, otherwise the decision stands.

 Privileges shall not be revoked if either the Graduate Council vote does not reach a majority in favor of revocation, or the Vice Provost & Dean of Graduate Education does not approve revocation.